 If you're concerned at all about your dog’s health, don't hesitate to call your vet for advice.

-When your veterinarian evaluates your dog, they will likely first want a good history of anything your dog may have eaten or gotten into and information on how often they are vomiting or regurgitating.
+When your veterinarian evaluates your dog, they will likely first want a good history of anything your dog may have eaten or gotten into,and information on how often they are vomiting or regurgitating.
 They may want to do bloodwork to look for causes of vomiting such as kidney disease or pancreatitis.
-They may also need to do X-rays and/or an ultrasound if they think your dog may have an obstruction in the GI tract or the oesophagus is not working properly.
+They may also need to do X-rays and/or an ultrasound if they think your dog may have an obstruction in the GI tract or that the oesophagus is not working properly.

 Once your vet is able to identify the problem, they can start treatment to get your dog feeling better quickly.

-If you determine your dog is throwing up because he is eating too fast, one solution might be a "puzzle feeder," which forces dogs to eat slower as they work to obtain food.
+If you determine your dog is throwing up because they are eating too fast, one solution might be a "puzzle feeder," which forces dogs to eat slower as they work to obtain food.
 You can also try switching your dog's food to a higher-quality food or a special dietetic food, which offers your dog easy digestion and balanced nutrition.
 Switch to their new food slowly, rather than all at once, or you might exacerbate the problem.

 Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
 She has a goldendoodle named Maddie.